 This impacts your bottom line.
 People who feel unappreciated want more money to do the same job.
 Despite the lower cost of a peer bonus program, this research shows that it can be more impactful than top-down recognition, as your employees are able to give and receive meaningful appreciation on a regular basis throughout the year.

-As you can see, work — what we do, why we do it, and how we feel about it — involves a lot more than just money.
+As you can see, work—what we do, why we do it, and how we feel about it—involves a lot more than just money.
 There is complex human psychology at work.
-By understanding that psychology, you can make decisions and implement programs that will promote a healthier, happier, and more productive workforce.
+By understanding the psychology behind it, you can make decisions and implement programs that will promote a healthier, happier, and more productive workforce.